Nifty Feb futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.73% at 19.16.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, declined 3.68% to 19.69.

-Reliance Industries, Titan Company and Jubilant Foodworks were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Steel, Reliance Industries and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News